 Installing a modern, compliant log burner in the UK is no longer a cheap weekend project.

 Once you factor in the stove itself, chimney liner or twin-wall flue, hearth upgrades, labour, and certification, most homeowners now spend between £1,200 and £4,500, with a national average around £2,400–£2,500.
 London and the South East often sit higher; northern regions slightly lower.
+Additional factors to consider include central heating system costs in the UK, which can vary significantly based on the type of system selected and the size of the home.
+Energy efficiency ratings can also play a crucial role in long-term savings, impacting initial investment versus ongoing utility expenses.
+Homeowners should consult with professionals to assess the best options available for their specific needs and budget.

 Ongoing costs include: